TanUkkii007/reactive-zookeeper/README.md

 ## Example

 A [example project](/example/src/main/scala/tanukkii/reactivezk/example/zookeeperbook)
-shows how to use reactive-zookeepr by building a example application from [ZooKeeper O'Reilly book](https://github.com/fpj/zookeeper-book-example).
+shows how to use reactive-zookeepr by building a example application from [ZooKeeper book from O'Reilly](https://github.com/fpj/zookeeper-book-example).

 ## Install